Original Medicare vs. Medicare Advantage – What’s the Difference?

 • You will be charged for standardized Part A and Part B costs, including a monthly Part B premium.

-• You’re responsible for paying a 20% co-insurance for Medicare-covered services if you see a participating provider even after meeting your deductible.
+• You’re responsible for paying a 20% coinsurance for Medicare-covered services if you see a participating provider even after meeting your deductible.

 Have the option to pay an additional premium for a Medigap policy to help cover Medicare cost-sharing for benefits not covered by Original Medicare.